 If you are suffering from chronic pain, there’s no reason why you still can’t exercise regularly.
-Read on to learn about the best exercises for joint pain or leg pain.
+You just need to know what types of exercises are best for your condition.
+This article will focus on exercises that you can do if you are suffering from joint pain or leg pain.

 What exercises can I do if I experience joint pain?